juhasev/sample-ninja-help/sub-panel-location-mapping.md

 #### No action
 Take no action, variable will not be mapped.

-> Any "No action" variables will be absent from the detailed CSV report.

 ### Notification & results

 **SampleNinja** will produce detailed CSV file that contains the following columns.